Progeny (1999) from Johnny Web (Uncle Scoopy)

 • storyboards, and trivia game

-I think they would have profited from a psychological approach where the parents were never quite sure about the aliens.
-Toss out the low sperm count factor, and toss out the hypnosis.
-Let them wonder why things were not normal.
-That would have heightened the drama when he gave his wife a c-section, knowing that the whole thing might be in his head, and he might be destroying his own human daughter.
-That also would have eliminated the problem inherent in showing the silly latex monsters.
-The unknown is always scarier than the monsters they can create on screen, especially when they choose to show the monsters in clear and lingering shots.
+The script revealed almost immediately that there really were aliens, and the director showed us that they looked exactly like gummi worms.
+The film would have worked much better if it had taken a psychological approach in which the parents (and the audience) were never quite sure whether the aliens were delusional.
+Toss out the low sperm count factor, toss out the hypnosis, and let them wonder why there were so many abnormalities in her pregnancy.
+That approach would have heightened the drama.
+When he gave his wife a c-section, for example, the doc would be wondering whether the whole thing might be in his head, and thinking that he might be destroying his own human daughter.
+Such an approach would also have eliminated the problem inherent in showing the silly latex monsters, because the unknown is always scarier than any monsters which can be portrayed on screen, especially when silly-lookin' monsters are shown in clear and lingering shots.

 The Critics Vote